How to Grow Pea Shoots or Pea Microgreens

 Hang On Though

-We also sell seed by the gram if you're using a different size tray, use the calculator to figure out how much seed.
+We also sell pea seeds by the half and full-pound, so if you're using different size trays the calculator will show how much seed you need.

 Growing Pea Shoots - Step 2